enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/debugging.md

 ### Logging
 We log to the Umbraco Log (in the backoffice: Settings / Log Viewer).
 The majority of our messages are logged with the priority "Debug" so do debug using the log, make sure that your configuration is correct.

-In the `/config/serilog.config`-file, make sure the following lines are present to view debug-messages.
+In the `/config/serilog.config`-file, make sure the following lines are present to view debug messages.

 ```xml
     <add key="serilog:minimum-level" value="Debug" />